riyaa-1099/Playo_clone/README.md

 <li>The /user/login expects a POST request with the fields username and passwords in the requst body.
 It queries database and check for username and password for authenticating user.
 </br>
 </br>
 <li>The /create route expects a POST request with the fields game, information, startTime, maxPlayers, and userId in the request body.
-It matched this in database to authenticate user and provides token.
+It creates an event and saves it to database with relevant informations.
 </br>
 </br>
 <li>The / route expects a GET request and returns all Event documents sorted by startTime in ascending order.